syncfusion-content/winui-docs/winui/Rating/Clear-rating.md

 ---
 layout: post
 title: Clear rating value in WinUI Rating control | Syncfusion
-description: Learn all about how to enable the clear enable feature in the Rating control the user can remove their rating or not.
+description: Learn all about how to clear the rating value in the WinUI Rating (SfRating) control.
 platform: WinUI
 control: SfRating
 documentation: ug